Rangers end 6-game skid with 8-3 win over Elvis and the A’s

 RETURN FOR ELVIS

-The Rangers got also sent catcher Aramis Garcia to the A’s for outfielder/designated hitter Khris Davis, switch-hitting catcher Jonah Heim and minor league right-hander Dane Acker.
+The Rangers got outfielder/designated hitter Khris Davis and switch-hitting catcher Jonah Heim from the A's in the Andrus deal.
 Davis is now a free agent after being designated for assignment June 8.
 He hit .157 with two homers and five RBIs in 22 games after missing the first 34 games of the season with a left quad strain.
 Heim has started 28 games.

 UP NEXT

-Jordan Lyles (2-5, 5.68 ERA), who gave up four home runs over 4 1/3 innings in his last game, starts for Texas, which hasn't won consecutive games since sweeping three games against Houston from May 21-23.
+The Rangers said afterward that Taylor Hearn (2-1, 2.84) would start Tuesday instead of Jordan Lyles (2-5, 5.68 ERA), who gave up four home runs over 4 1/3 innings in his last start.
+The Rangers haven't won consecutive games since sweeping three games against Houston from May 21-23.
 Lefty Cole Irvin (4-7, 3.89) is on the mound for Oakland.

 Comments